Readygaga/Port-waterway-MLworkshop-RL-routing/README.md

 File with name "main" is to define the fishing route network.

-FIle with name NSGA is not part of the reinforcement learning.
+File with name NSGA is not part of the reinforcement learning.
 So, just leave it as it is.

-File with name Env_training_testing is the file which includes all the code to set up a training environment, testing the environment, trainining of an agent, testing etc. incase you prefer to work in one script.
+File with name Env_training_testing is the file which includes all the code to set up a training environment, testing the environment, trainining of an agent, testing etc. in case you prefer to work in one script.

 File with name envRL_noMask is the file without masking function.
 Train a proper agent will take much longer time without the masking function.
 I include this file in case you want to try it out.